1 Corinthians 13:7, speaking of love, says that Love "bears all things, believes all things, hopes all things, endures all things."

 A disciple of Jesus should beware of believing and hearing gossip, and also assume the best about others.

-One word I read in CFC's recent "Word for the week" which I believe is related has suck with me: "Discernment is a Divine quality, but suspicion is a Satanic quality."
+One word I read in CFC's recent "Word for the week" which I believe is related has stuck with me: "Discernment is a Divine quality, but suspicion is a Satanic quality."

 Love isn't always suspecting evil, assuming the worst about people.
 We should discern, but without love and a hope for another, it's not discernment, it's a spirit of suspicion, and tends to assume bad about others.
 I'm seeing that the heart of God always has a joy at the thought of good for others.
 If we desire God's judgment to come on what we perceive as sinful people because of what we see as evil in them (whether difficult relatives, or corrupt politicians, or ungodly coworkers, etc), I believe to that Jesus would say, "You don't know what kind of spirit you are of" (Luke 9:55, 2 Pet 3:9).